 This is false because the bulk of I.Q.'s in a group are situated closely around the average, given a more or less normal distribution as real-world groups have.
 Additionally, a fact that makes a group's average I.Q. particularly relevant is that the proportions of the group that fall above or below certain societally relevant threshold values in I.Q. are directly dependent on the group's average, and change sharply when the average goes up or down.
 These sharp changes result from the shape of the normal distribution (and real-world I.Q. distributions follow the normal distribution quite well, especially within plus or minus two standard deviations from the average).
 An example is I.Q.
 80, which is about the minimum needed to function and live independently in modern society.
 If the group average is I.Q.
 110, about 2 % fall below 80.
 If the average is I.Q.
 100, about 11 % fall below 80.
 If the average is I.Q.
 90, about 25 % fall below 80.
 If the average is I.Q.
 80, 50 % fall below 80.
 These differences in proportions falling below or above this and other threshold values have vast societal consequences which in themselves fall outside the scope of this explanation of statistics.
 The above example goes to illustrate that groups of different average I.Q. will function differently in society, and that a rise or fall of average I.Q. will have dramatic societal consequences.

 No, the words "sex" and "gender" refer to different concepts, and the modern use of "gender" as a politically correct euphemism for "sex" is mistaken.
 Statistical studies of sex differences have often been erroneously termed, and categorized as, "gender differences".
-In actuality, "sex" refers to a physical state, which may be male, female, or in rare cases something in between (intersexual), while "gender" denotes a psychological identity.
+In actuality, "sex" refers to a physical state, which may be male, female, or in rare cases something in between (intersexual), while "gender" denotes a psychological identity that is entirely self-proclaimed and can not be verified externally.
 "Sex" depends on tangible physical features like chromosomes and body parts, while "gender" is "how you feel inside" (male, female, or something in between).
 Sex and gender of an individual need not be the same.

 The purposeful confusion of sex with gender that we have seen over the past decades serves a political purpose, to wit the denial of a male/female dichotomy, and concomitant promotion of the ideological doctrine that we are all on a continuous scale, somewhere in between male and female, and should not categorize humans as belonging to either sex.
 In reality, almost everyone is simply male or female, and in-between cases (intersexuals, hermaphrodites) are extremely rare.
 Gender, on the other hand, is more fuzzy than sex, so by confusing sex with gender, political activists create the illusion that sex itself is a continuum, which it by no means is.